7 Ways to Reduce CNC Machining Costs

 6. Avoid Secondary Operations

-The different operations associated with CNC machining can drive up costs.
+The various operations associated with CNC machining can drive up costs.
 That’s why it’s always best to design your part to avoid secondary operations as much as possible.
-Things like deburring, inspection, plating, painting, heat treating, material handling, and others can add up to more than the main manufacturing cost.
+Deburring, inspection, plating, painting, heat treating, material handling, and other processes can add up to more than the main manufacturing cost.
 Therefore, these processes should always be considered in the design phase.
+For instance, bead blasting can be a cost-effective surface finishing option, but it should be used judiciously to avoid unnecessary expenses.

 7. Work with the Right Manufacturing Team